 Additionally, we will confirm the exact departure time and location, for each person or to alert you if there are have been any last minute changes.

-You will be a member of a team partaking in an adventure experience from the moment we meet at our bus departure point.
+You will be a member of a team partaking in an adventure experience from the moment we meet at our vehicle departure point.

 Our guides will assist you to pack your gear on board the bus, introduce you to anyone you haven’t met and work to ensure you are relaxed and comfortable about the adventure ahead.

-On arrival at our destination, we set up our tents beside the river, have a spot of lunch and generally, get prepared for another short bus journey up to Rocky Crossing.
+On arrival at our destination, we set up our tents beside the river, and generally, get prepared for another short bus journey up to Rocky Crossing.

 It’s here at Rocky Crossing the real fun begins as this is where we launch our Kayaks and get prepared for a paddle back to our campsite.
 However, before we get in the boats, we will do some onshore training just to make sure everyone is on the same page.